 - Variety – You can drive a new, different car every couple of years

 - No depreciation – After every three-year price of a new car goes down by 60% – you do not have to worry about this with a lease

 - Tax benefits – You can maximize your tax deductions by leasing a car as you will get a higher tax write off than the surcharge over a loan.

-- Save money on maintenance – Many lease agreements offer a warranty for a minimum of three years, so you do not need to worry about maintenance costs.
+- Save money on maintenance – Many lease agreements offer a warranty for a minimum of three years, so you do not need to worry about paying for a full car service.

 - No resale worries – You return the car at the end of the lease, therefore, there is no concern for selling it on.